isurus-cv/AWS-SAA-C02-Course/08-EC2-Basics/notes.md

 ### Storage Refresher

+#### Key Terms

-**Direct** local attached storage - these are physical disks on EC2
+**Direct** local attached storage - these are physical disks on EC2 If the disk lost or hardware fails or instance moved between hosts, the storage will be lost.

-**Network** attached storage - volumes delivered over the network (EBS)
+**Network** attached storage - volumes delivered over the network (EBS) Highly resillient

 **Ephemeral** storage - temporary storage.
 Instant store attached to EC2 host